aptech/docs/docs/CR-deletedataloop.rst

 Deletes only those rows for which logical_expression is ``TRUE``.
-Any variables referenced must already exist, either as elements of the source data set, as `extern`'s, or as the result of a previous make, vector, or code statement.
+Any variables referenced must already exist, either as elements of the source dataset, as `extern`'s, or as the result of a previous make, vector, or code statement.

 GAUSS expects *logical_expression* to return a row vector of 1's and 0's.